Tirthan Valley and The Great Himalayan National Park Trekking Experience

 It was a motley group of trekkers, some of us newly inducted into the world of trekking, some who love doing it and hate everything else and some who were taking the plunge for the first time.

-But wait, we are still in the bus and I am in my dreams!!!
-We stop for our customary breaks for dinner and breakfast.
-By now the initial apprehension within the group of strangers has thawed away we now know each other’s name.
-I meet Wakeel, who’s the Man-Friday for the trek, Bikat’s first employee a certified mountaineer and Nilu our cook.
+But wait, we were still on the bus and I was in my dreams!!!
+We stopped for dinner and breakfast.
+By now the initial apprehension within the group of strangers has thawed away we now knew each other’s name.
+I met Wakeel, who’s the Man-Friday for the trek, Bikat’s first employee a certified mountaineer and Nilu our cook.

 The first days trek is from the village Gushaini to Rola, around 9 kms along the river Tirthan.
 The monsoon had painted the valley a deep green with its brush and our group of trekkers began the journey.